NickChach/x-changesaurus/README.md

  ---

  ## Progressive Web App Features
- * The app can be installed on the device of your preference.
+ * The app can be installed on the device of your preference, provided PWAs are supported.
  * Caching enabled for partial offline functionality.

  ## API Key